fatalinha/RU_BE/README.md

 Glossary and transliteration rules for RU->BE

 The following resources are meant to be used for a project on Neural Machine Translation for low-resource languages.
+The method should be easily applied to other low-resource languages with minimum adjustments, this is why the degree of refinement required for the following tasks is very low.
+We do not perform any lemmatisation or stemming, since these resources are not available for all languages.

 # ru_be_dict.py
 Glossary of the 200 most frequent Russian words, translated into Belorussian.